 To produce this ghostly image, Hammons experienced the inhumane trauma himself by covering his body with oil and pressing it against the canvas to produce an imprint.
 The impression is framed with the American flag, highlighting the juxtaposition between the justice and integrity that the flag represents in contrast to the harsh reality of the brutality that exists against its citizens.

 Fred Hampton's Door II, produced in 1975, is a recreation of Chandler’s original 1970 piece, Fred Hampton’s Door, which was stolen during the Expo ‘74 in Spokane, Washington.
-Fred Hampton, chairman of the Black Panthers, was brutally assassinated in his sleep in 1969.
+Fred Hampton, chairman of the Black Panthers, was brutally assassinated by the police in his sleep in 1969.
 When the police officers were tried in court, Hampton's door was used as evidence that he had shot first; however, further investigation revealed that the bullet holes were all caused by the officers’ guns.
-Chandler's piece used a framed portion of that door with the real bullet holes to, while the recreation of that piece, Fred Hampton’s Door II, was made using an entire door riddled with holes and painted with the Pan-African colors to highlight the brutality of the Chicago police, and pay tribute to Hampton.
+Chandler's piece used a framed portion of that door with the real bullet holes, while the recreation of that piece, Fred Hampton’s Door II, was made using an entire real door riddled with holes and painted with the Pan-African colors to highlight the brutality of the Chicago police, and pay tribute to Hampton.